bysameng/KDTrees/README.md

 For 335.
 A simple application of KD Trees for fast nearest neighbor searches.
 Visualizes elements in a 3D space.
 Sorted in the tree based on RGB values.

+###Installation
+Grab the binaries in the binaries folder for your OS.
+Unzip the file.
+Run the application.
+Controls are also shown upon startup.

 ###Controls
 1 - Spawn 5x5x5 RGB cube.
 2 - Spawn 10x10x10 random cubes.